nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 5. The source code should be open source.
 6. An application should be able to have up to 1000 deadlines.
 7. The user interface should be intuitive enough for users who are not IT-savvy.
-8. The product is free.
-9. The system should work on both `32-bit` and `64-bit` environments.
+8. The system should work on both `32-bit` and `64-bit` environments.
-10. The deadline should not contain tasks deemed offensive (terrorism, bombing, etc).
+9. The deadline should not contain tasks deemed offensive (terrorism, bombing, etc).
-11. The application can be used **without** internet.
+10. The application can be used **without** internet.

 ### Glossary